horatiu-cod/keycloak_testcontainer/README.md

 ### Export the realm configuration

-In order to have this same configuration every time when the testcontainer is started, we will export this realm configuration to a import.josn file.
+In order to have this same configuration every time when the testcontainer is started, we will export this realm configuration to a import.json file.
 The file will be imported by the test container during start-up.

 Add a folder named **Import** to the test project.